 08. Oak and Ice

 Definitely one of the ruling champions of dairy-free ice cream in Berlin; the fruit content in Oak & Ice sorbets is so high even non-vegans would be hard pressed to fault them on their flavour.
 There are also an abundance of sugar-free ice creams (the dark chocolate flavour is sensational) and gluten-free options (hello, ice cream sandwiches!) on their vast menu as well as Polish flavours (owners are Polish), but don’t worry if you’re a purist; Oak & Ice’s more traditional scoops also make the grade.
 Look out for flavours including Smoked Cheese; Carrot; Rhubarb, Beetroot & Apple; and – especially refreshing on hot days – Pure Mint.
+A disclaimer: This is the only shop on the list that doesn’t make their own ice cream, they buy it from a manufacturer in Poland.

 Price per scoop: 1,50€